 While skies outside are grey, wintry and windy, planning the garden allows ideas and dreams of summer sun.

-Meanwhile the government concerns in Paris appear to remain around reforms of the multifarious pension systems in France.
+Meanwhile the government concerns in Paris appear to remain around reforms of the multifarious pension systems and to raise the minimum retirement age from 62 to 64 years in France.

 Three Pillar Pensions